BlueFinchCommerce/module-checkout/README.md

 ![Better Checkout Powered by GENE](./assets/logo.svg)

-# Template Repo for Magento 2 Modules.
+# Template Repo for Magento 2 Modules

 ## What is this?